junxit/us-congress-bills-109/bill.md

 - **(1)** Section 801(b)(1) is amended, in the matter preceding subparagraph (A), by striking “119 and 1004” and inserting “119, and 1004”.
 - **(2)** Section 801 is amended by adding at the end the following:
-  > - **(f)** *Effective date of actions* On and after the date of the enactment of the Copyright Royalty and Distribution Reform Act of 2004, in any case in which time limits are prescribed under this title for performance of an action with or by the Copyright Royalty Judges, and in which the last day of the prescribed period falls on a Saturday, Sunday, holiday, or other nonbusiness day within the District of Columbia or the Federal Government, the action may be taken on the next succeeding business day, and is effective as of the date when the period expired.
+  > - **(f)** *Effective Date of Actions* On and after the date of the enactment of the Copyright Royalty and Distribution Reform Act of 2004, in any case in which time limits are prescribed under this title for performance of an action with or by the Copyright Royalty Judges, and in which the last day of the prescribed period falls on a Saturday, Sunday, holiday, or other nonbusiness day within the District of Columbia or the Federal Government, the action may be taken on the next succeeding business day, and is effective as of the date when the period expired.

 - **(3)** Section 802(f)(1)(A) is amended—
   - **(A)** in clause (i), by striking “clause (ii) of this subparagraph and subparagraph (B)” and inserting “subparagraph (B) and clause (ii) of this subparagraph”; and